Can You Actually Build a Sixplex on Your East York Lot? The 2026 Construction Reality of Converting an Older Toronto Home

 Woodsmith Insight: The lots that make the best multiplexes are rarely the ones that look easiest.
 We’d rather take on a solid, square brick house with a deep-enough basement and a workable side yard than a charming one with a shallow cellar, a shared wall, and nowhere to put an exit stair.
 Before you fall for the zoning permission, have someone who builds these — not just sells them — walk the actual house.
 The answer to “how many units” is written in the foundation and the side yard, not the by-law.

-This is the genuine 2026 decision, and it’s worth naming.
+This is the genuine 2026 decision, and it’s worth naming honestly — because the answer changed this year.

 If you’re in one of the nine sixplex wards, the path is open today — six units, no rezoning, development charges waived, a suite still possible at the back.
-If you’re north of Eglinton in Leaside or in much of the inner suburbs, you’re allowed four now, with the Citywide Study possibly bringing six to your ward later in the year.
-Waiting has a cost too: construction prices don’t tend to fall, and the units you don’t build are units you don’t rent.
+If you’re north of Eglinton in Leaside or in much of the inner suburbs, you’re allowed four now — and you should plan as though four is what you’ll have.
+The hoped-for citywide expansion to six didn’t happen: Council studied it and declined, Ottawa docked part of the City’s housing funding over it, and any future expansion now depends on your local councillor choosing to opt your ward in.
+That may come someday, or it may not — but it is no longer something to build a plan around.
+Waiting on it has a real cost too: construction prices don’t tend to fall, and the units you don’t build are units you don’t rent.

-For most owners we talk to, the smarter move isn’t to bet on the by-law — it’s to design for the units you’re allowed today while building in the structure to add more later if the rules expand.
+So for most owners we talk to, the smarter move isn’t to bet on the by-law — especially now that citywide six has been turned down.
+It’s to design for the units you’re allowed today while building in the structure to add more later if your ward ever opts in.
 A house underpinned and serviced for four is a far shorter step to six than a house touched twice.
 The zoning will do what it does.
 The construction decision should be made on the house in front of you.

 Where to start